System Power Minimization to Access Non-Contiguous Spectrum in Cognitive Radio Networks: Conclusion

 Wireless transmission using non-contiguous chunks of spectrum is becoming increasingly essential.
 MC-MR and NC-OFDMA are the two commercially viable choices to access these non-contiguous spectrum chunks.
-Fixed MC-MR's do not scale with increasing number of non-contiguous spectrum chunks.
+Fixed MC-MRs do not scale with increasing number of non-contiguous spectrum chunks.
 NC-OFDMA accesses non-contiguous spectrum chunks with a single front end radio but increases circuit power consumption by spanning wider spectrum.
 Our approach characterized this trade-off and performed joint power control, channel scheduling, spectrum span selection and routing to minimize system power consumption in an NC-OFDMA based multi-hop network.
 Our algorithm showed how the slopes of ADC and DAC's power consumption versus sampling rate curves influence the scheduling decisions of a multi-hop network.
-Numerical results suggest that our algorithm can save $30$\% system power over classical transmission power based cross-layer algorithms in single front end radios.
+Numerical results suggested that our algorithm can save $30$\% system power over classical transmission power based cross-layer algorithms in single front end radios.
 We developed a branch-and-bound based mixed integer linear programming model to optimize the cross-layer decisions of a general multi-hop network.
 Furthermore, we also provided a low complexity $(O(E^2 M^2))$ greedy algorithm.

 The optimal fragmentation results presented here have only accounted for the radio front end power and transmitters' emitted power.
 Future work will incorporate baseband power in the optimization formulation.

-Besides, we focused on system power consumption of single front end radio in this work.
+We focused on system power consumption of single front end radio in this work.
 A multi-front end programmable radio can dynamically switch its multiple set of center frequencies and access several spectrum chunks in each radio front end with less spectrum span by using NC-OFDMA technology~\cite{GFDM}.
-A multi-front end radio consumes less power in its ADC and DAC due to smaller spectrum span but consumes more power in other blocks due to parallel front ends.
 In the future, we will focus on optimal system power consumption of multi-front end radios.